 For Advanced Users Only

-If you are using a third-party Start Menu with Windows 8, uninstall it before you begin.
+If you are using a third-party Start Menu with Windows 8,8.1 or 10, uninstall it before you begin.
+Once you've completed the process, you can re-install your third-party Start Menu.
 Some of these apps make changes to Group Policy that will interfere with the creation of new users or importing user profiles with Windows Easy Transfer.
 You may find that some of the Start Screen Apps will be gone or no longer function.
 Check your Group Policy settings after uninstalling.

 Also, these pages have been recently updated.
 If you are a returning visitor, be sure to use the "Refresh" button on your browser to be sure you are seeing the updated content.